barnchri/uBooNE-NuMI-KDAR-From-Dump-Analysis/README.md

 Updates_To_Proton_Fitting_Technique_With_All_MCWeights.C - This file passes along quantities needed for the BDT & performs proton length & direction reconstruction.

-Generating_Signal_And_Background_Trees*.C - These files prepare the ROOT TTrees for the BDT for each of the samples.
+Generating_Signal_And_Background_Trees.C - These files prepare the ROOT TTrees for the BDT for each of the samples.

 TMVAClassification.C - This file trains the BDT.